JetBrains/qodana-cli/README.md

 ### Project analysis

-Right after you configured your project, you can run Qodana inspections simply by invoking the following command in your project root:
+Right after you configured your project (or remembered linter name you want to run), you can run Qodana inspections simply by invoking the following command in your project root:

 ```sh
 qodana scan